kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 You can assign multiple filters to a group.
 Every profile filter is specific to one combination of client-side and server-side profile schema version.
 Only one profile filter can be defined for a profile schema version combination.
-However, you can also define profile filters that are agnostic to neither client-side nor server-side profile part.
+However, you can also define profile filters that are not specific to neither client-side nor server-side profile part.
-In this case, either client-side profile or server-side profile will not be accessible in the filter.
+In this case, either client-side profile or server-side profile part will not be accessible in the filter.
-This is useful in case you want to specify an endpoint group that is based on certain client-side profile property and is not affected by server-side profile updates and vice-versa.
+This is useful in case you want to specify an endpoint group that is based on certain client-side profile properties and is not affected by the server-side profile updates and the other way around.

 Client-side Endpoint Profile A